Skip to content

 Custom Ports Example

-This example demonstrates how to create custom ports in ngDiagram by customizing their appearance and behavior.
+This example demonstrates how to create custom ports in ngDiagram by providing any custom content (text, images, SVGs, or Angular components) and customizing their appearance and behavior.

 import '@angular/compiler';